-Why It Works
+Why This Recipe Works

 - Veal adds good texture but no flavor.
-Our recipe replaces the need for veal with a mixture of buttermilk and gelatin to deliver a velvety, incredibly moist meat loaf.
+Our recipe replaces the need for veal with a mixture of buttermilk and gelatin to deliver a velvety, incredibly moist meatloaf.

 - A concentrated base of flavors including vegetable aromatics, mushroom, and umami bombs like anchovies, marmite, and soy sauce pump up the flavor.

 - Starting the meatloaf in an inverted loaf pan then removing the pan to glaze the exterior gives you a meatloaf with a perfect shape that cooks evenly while also maximizing exposed surface area for browning.

 Here's another recipe excerpted from my book, The Food Lab: Better Home Cooking Through Science.
 I hope you enjoy it.

 In his 1958 classic, 365 Ways to Cook Hamburger (at least, it should've been a classic), along with hundreds of recipes for burgers, sauces, soups, meatballs, and casseroles, Doyne Nickerson offers no fewer than 70 recipes for meatloaf.
 70!
 A different loaf every night for over two months!
 10 loaves apiece for every man, woman, and child on the cast of Full House!
 (Another classic.)
 Amongst this litany are such colorful offerings as Chili Hot Top Meatloaf (it's flipped upside down and glazed with Heinz Chili Sauce), Sunshine Meatloaf (that'd be a loaf topped with ketchup-filled peach halves), and two—count 'em, two—variations on Banana Meatloaf (one with green bananas mashed into the meat, the other topped with bacon and ripe banana).